 If you have not scheduled a field trip with us, be sure to do that using our online reservation form found here, or rent out a traveling trunk with artifacts and lesson plans to bring into your classroom!

 Our adult programs range from engaging talks on preservation, history and craftsmanship to forums on current issues like transportation, mobility and rising sea levels.
-The Festival of Houses and Gardens and the Charleston Antiques Show are our largest educational programs, designed to celebrate Charleston’s distinctive architecture and its material culture.
+The Festival of Houses and Gardens is the Foundation’s largest educational program, designed to celebrate Charleston’s distinctive architecture and the Lowcountry culture.
+To reach an audience near and far, the Foundation has developed a variety of virtual programming available on our Blog.
+Visit our Events page for a more detailed list of programs and events.

 Read More